Prosecutor: Stephen Calk, Chicago banker in Manafort trial, is 'co-conspirator'

 WASHINGTON — As the criminal trial of former Donald Trump campaign manager Paul Manafort heads into its 10th day, the prosecution is now saying a Chicago banker who’s been a figure in the case is a “co-conspirator” with Manafort.

-Outside the earshot of the Manafort jury and the rest of those attending the trial, a federal prosecutor on Friday also told the judge the banker, Stephen Calk, could face unspecified “criminal liability.”
+Outside the earshot of the Manafort jury and the rest of those attending the trial, a federal prosecutor on Friday also told the judge hearing the case the banker, Stephen Calk, could face unspecified “criminal liability.”

 It’s unclear whether that statement has anything to do with Calk’s efforts to get a job in Trump’s administration and the $16 million in loans Manafort got from Calk’s bank, or is completely unrelated to that.